Simple Steps to Protect Yourself from Hearing Loss

 If hearing loss runs in your family or it’s already started to affect you, you might think there’s little you can do to prevent it further.
 The truth, however, is that you can always take steps to protect your hearing and help your ears function better.
 Here are a few simple tips for protecting and prolonging your hearing from our Oklahoma City audiology clinic.
+For more information or to make an appointment, visit our website.

 Tip 1: Avoid Prolonged Exposure to Loud Noise